zhaohappy/libmedia/README_en.md

 - AVTranscoder is the transcoding tool implementation of libmedia [online demo](https://zhaohappy.github.io/libmedia/test/avtranscoder.html)

+### Integration Configuration

+Check out the [build configuration examples](https://github.com/zhaohappy/libmedia-example) to find references for your specific build tool and quickly learn how to integrate libmedia into your project.

 ### Formats

 | Format   | Input   | Output    |